DoctorVanGogh/dotnet-uritemplate/README.md

 Console.WriteLine(binding); //prints www.campio.io/dolor/42
 ```

-There are also more complex supported that can be used for matching higher level templates:
+There are also more complex templates supported:
 ```
 var variables = new Dictionary<string, object>
 {